Myelodysplastic syndromes (MDS)

 - Is a diagnosis of cancer

-- Is a group of diseases of the blood and bone marrow, with varying degrees of severity, treatment needs and life expectancy
+- Is a group of diseases that affect the blood and marrow, with varying degrees of severity, treatment needs and life expectancy

 - May be primary (de novo) or treatment-related.
 Primary MDS has no obvious cause.
 Treatment-related MDS has an obvious cause.